Natu-ja/cook/README.md

 pip install -r requirements.txt
 ```

+Please modify the installation of PyTorch according to your OS and computing environment.
+For more details, please refer to [this site](https://pytorch.org/get-started/locally/).

 If you would like to use Flash Attention, please refer to [this link](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#installation-and-features) and follow the instructions for installation.

 ### Quick Start